-Taxi boats gathered and we didn’t have to wait long.
-Our return tickets were 14 euros each and we bought them as we got on a shuttle boat along with a dozen other people.
-Soon we motored out of the harbour for our day trip to Antipaxos island.
+The taxi boats gather in the harbour and they’re easy to find.
+A return ticket is around 20 euros each.
+We bought ours as we got on the shuttle boat along with a dozen other people.
+Soon we were motoring out of the harbour for our day trip to Antipaxos island.

-The journey takes about 15 minutes, passing the little islet of Mongonissi and heading south to Antipaxos.
+The journey takes about 15 minutes, passing the islet of Mongonissi and heading south to the tiny island of Antipaxos.

 Voutoumi Beach Antipaxos

-The taxi stops at Vrika beach first to drop off passengers but we stayed onboard to go around the headland to Voutoumi beach.
-A path links the two bays so you can go exploring on foot if you’re feeling active.
+The taxi boat stops at Vrika beach first.
+Some passengers got off here but we stayed onboard to go around the headland to Voutoumi beach.
+A path on the island links the bays so you can go exploring on foot and walk between the two if you’re feeling active.

-We hopped off onto the little wooden jetty at Voutoumi beach before the taxi set off back to Paxos.
+At Voutoumi beach we hopped off onto the little wooden jetty before the taxi set off back to Paxos.

-The water is ridiculously pretty: every shade of turquoise, striped with deep indigo blue as you look further out into the bay and towards mainland Greece.
-We jumped straight in!
+The sea is absurdly pretty: it glows with every shade of turquoise, striped with deep indigo blue as you look further out into the bay and towards mainland Greece.

-Yacht owners had moored off shore, and little day boats with canopies came and went throughout the day.
-Antipaxos island is almost uninhabited with just a handful of villas and tavernas and no shops at all.
-But the tavernas are good and holidaymakers often anchor in the bay to come ashore for lunch.
+Yacht owners moor off shore, and little day boats with canopies come and go throughout the day.
+Although Antipaxos island is almost uninhabited and has no shops at all, the tavernas have a good reputation.
+So holidaymakers who’re sailing in the Ionian islands often anchor in the bay and come ashore for lunch.

 A little row of beach beds and umbrellas fringe the shore.
-The beds are 5 euros each and filled up quickly as the shuttle boats arrived.
-There’s no other shade on the beach but some of us brought our own parasols.
+But the beds filled up quickly as the shuttle boats arrived.
+There’s no other shade on the beach so it’s a good idea to arrive early or bring your own parasol.

 Lunch at Voutoumi beach